chandana2005/Dysvoice/README.md

 ### Result
 Both output modules are complete and pushed. `speak.py` has clean, tested function signatures ready for `main.py` to call. `display.py` works in terminal mode now and is structured to switch to OLED with a single flag change when hardware arrives.
 Developer 3 can now move on to writing `main.py` on Day 3 with both output modules fully in place.

 ---

+## Day 3

+### Goal
+Start writing `main.py` — the most important file in the entire project.
+Day 3 version focuses on getting the skeleton structure right with the main loop, imports, and dummy function stubs so the overall flow can be tested even before all modules are ready.

+### What is main.py?
+`main.py` is the controller script that connects all three developers' modules together into one working product.
+It is the file that will be running on the Raspberry Pi on demo day.
+It calls `record_audio()`, `denoise_audio()`, `transcribe()`, `speak()`, and `display_text()` in sequence — one after another — every time the user wants to say something.

+### Steps Completed

+- **Step 1:** Imported all three modules at the top of `main.py` — even though some are not fully ready yet.
+Used stub imports with placeholder functions so the file can run without crashing:
+  - `from audio.record import record_audio`
+  - `from audio.denoise import denoise_audio`
+  - `from inference.transcribe import transcribe`
+  - `from output.speak import speak`
+  - `from output.display import display_text`
+  - `import config, argparse, sys`
+- **Step 2:** Wrote the main loop structure inside `main.py`:
+  1. Wait for Enter key press
+  2. Call `record_audio()`
+  3. Call `denoise_audio()`
+  4. Call `transcribe()`
+  5. Call `speak()`
+  6. Call `display_text()`
+  7. Loop back to step 1
+- **Step 3:** Tested the skeleton with dummy functions — made `record_audio()` load a TORGO `.wav` file directly using `librosa` instead of recording from the mic, and made `transcribe()` return a hardcoded string like `"please bring me water"`.
+This let the loop run end to end without depending on Developer 1's model or Developer 2's mic code being ready
+- **Step 4:** Confirmed the loop runs without crashing — pressing Enter triggered the dummy pipeline, `speak()` said the hardcoded phrase aloud, `display_text()` printed the formatted box to the terminal
+- **Step 5:** Pushed `main.py` skeleton to GitHub with commit message `"Day 3: main.py skeleton with dummy functions, loop confirmed working"`

+---

+## Day 4

+### Goal
+Replace the dummy functions in `main.py` with real imports from Developer 2's modules — `record.py` and `denoise.py` are both ready and pushed.
+Keep `transcribe()` as a dummy for now since Developer 1's model is still training.
+Confirm the mic-to-speaker partial pipeline works on the laptop.

+### What is partial integration?
+Partial integration means connecting some modules with real code while keeping others as stubs.
+On Day 4, the goal is to confirm that the physical microphone and speaker work together in the pipeline — even if the transcription step is still returning dummy text.
+This is valuable because it catches audio device issues early, before the model is even involved.

+### Steps Completed

+- **Step 1:** Ran `git pull` to get Developer 2's latest `record.py` and `denoise.py`.
+Both were confirmed present and clean
+- **Step 2:** Replaced the dummy `record_audio()` stub in `main.py` with the real import from `audio.record`.
+Replaced the dummy `denoise_audio()` stub with the real import from `audio.denoise`
+- **Step 3:** Kept `transcribe()` as a dummy function returning a hardcoded string — Developer 1's model was still training on Kaggle at this point so the real `transcribe()` was not yet available
+- **Step 4:** Ran the partial pipeline on the laptop:
+  - Pressed Enter → terminal printed `Listening...`
+  - Spoke a sentence into the laptop mic → terminal printed `Recording...` then `Done.`
+  - Dummy transcribe returned `"please bring me water"`
+  - `speak()` said the phrase aloud through the laptop speakers ✅
+  - `display_text()` printed the formatted box to the terminal ✅
+- **Step 5:** Confirmed the mic and speaker work correctly together in the loop.
+Audio flows from the physical microphone through `record.py` and `denoise.py` and out through `speak.py` without any crashes or device errors
+- **Step 6:** Pushed updated `main.py` to GitHub with commit message `"Day 4: real record and denoise integrated in main.py, partial pipeline confirmed"`

+---

+## Day 5

+### Goal
+Complete `main.py` by adding the real `transcribe()` import now that Developer 1's fine-tuned model is available.
+Run the full pipeline live for the first time — microphone all the way to spoken TTS output using the actual Whisper model — and confirm the entire chain works end to end.

+### What is full integration?
+Full integration means all three developers' modules are connected with real code — no stubs, no dummy functions.
+The complete flow is: physical mic → noise reduction → fine-tuned Whisper model → spoken TTS output + terminal display.
+This is the first time the product works as intended from start to finish.

+### Steps Completed

+- **Step 1:** Ran `git pull` — received Developer 1's `model/test_model.py` and Developer 2's updated `inference/transcribe.py` with the fine-tuned model integrated
+- **Step 2:** Downloaded `dysvoice_whisper.pt` (967MB) from the Google Drive link shared by Developer 1 on WhatsApp.
+Placed it in the `model/` folder so `transcribe.py` can find it at `config.MODEL_PATH`
+- **Step 3:** Replaced the dummy `transcribe()` stub in `main.py` with the real import: `from inference.transcribe import transcribe`.
+The model loads automatically when this import runs — confirmed by the terminal printing `[transcribe] Fine-tuned model loaded successfully`
+- **Step 4:** Ran the full pipeline live for the first time:
+  - Pressed Enter → `Listening...`
+  - Spoke into the mic → `Recording...` then `Done.`
+  - `Processing audio...` printed while Whisper ran
+  - Real transcript printed and spoken aloud through speakers ✅
+  - Terminal display box showed the transcript ✅
+- **Step 5:** Tested using TORGO `.wav` files played through a speaker near the mic to simulate dysarthric input — transcripts came back correctly, confirming the fine-tuned model is working inside the full pipeline
+- **Step 6:** Messaged Developer 2 on WhatsApp confirming all three function signatures are stable and ready:
+  - `record_audio()` → returns numpy array
+  - `denoise_audio(audio)` → returns numpy array
+  - `transcribe(audio)` → returns string
+- **Step 7:** Pushed finalised `main.py` to GitHub with commit message `"Day 5: full pipeline connected in main.py, all three modules integrated"`

+### Result
+Full pipeline working end to end on the laptop.
+All three developers' modules are connected in `main.py` with real code.
+The product now works as intended — a person speaks, the system listens, transcribes using the fine-tuned dysarthric Whisper model, displays the text, and speaks it back.
+Ready for error handling and polish on Day 6.

+---

+*Git rule: always `git pull` before `git push`.
+Never edit a file that belongs to another developer.*